waterlinked/docs/docs/sonar-3d/sonar-3d-15-bluerov-integration.md

     nmap -sn <YOUR_IP>
     ```

-    This will scan the BlueROV2 Wi-Fi and show all accessible connected devices and their IPs.
+    This will scan the BlueROV2 network and show all accessible connected devices and their IPs.

     ![Pixels](../img/sonar3d-integration-bluerov2/nmap_bluerov_cropped.png)